Featuring Guillaume Bresson and Ana Prata

 * * *

 Cuchifritos Gallery + Project Space is FREE to the public and handicap accessible.
 Located inside Essex Street Market at the south end nearest Delancey.
 Cuchifritos Gallery + Project Space is a program of Artists Alliance Inc., a 501c3 not for profit organization located on the Lower East Side of New York City within the Clemente Soto Vélez Cultural and Educational Center.
 Cuchifritos is supported in part by the New York City Department of Cultural Affairs in partnership with the City Council.
-This program is made possible by public funds from the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature and the National Endowment for the Arts.
+This program is made possible by public funds from the New York State Council on the Arts and the National Endowment for the Arts.
 We thank the following for their generous support: Marie and John Zimmermann Fund, Gilbert MacKay Foundation, New York City Economic Development Corporation and individual supporters of Artists Alliance Inc. Special thanks go to our team of dedicated volunteers, without whom this program would not be possible.